CSCI-4830-002-2014/challenge-week-2/README.md

 ### Q3.
 (3 points)

-it makes the search queries easier to read and manipulate
+What is your best guess as the rationale behind the heavy use of the | (pipe) operator in Splunk queries? it makes the search queries easier to read and manipulate. is intended for linix users/ splunk is trying to appeal to computer scientists.

 ### Q4.
 (3 points)